mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 ## <a name="3" class="anchor"></a> [3.
 Assembly](#3)

-*Keywords: assembly programming language, registers*

 ### <a name="3.1" class="anchor"></a> [3.1 x86 Assembly basics](#3.1)

 An assembly language is a low-level symbolic language with processor specific instructions and syntax, such as those developed by AT&T and Intel.
 Instructions and syntax, as well as data types, registers, and hardware support, is typically specified by some instruction set architecture (ISA), which is an abstract model of some computer implementation.
-An assembly program is a sequence of instructions, where each instruction represent an actual operations to be performed by the processor.
+An assembly program is a sequence of instructions, where each instruction represents an actual operation to be performed by the processor.

 In most assembly-like languages, an instruction has the form `mnemonic <source>, <destination>` (AT&T syntax), such as `mov %eax, %ebx` to copy value from `%eax` to `%ebx`, or `mnemonic <destination>, <source>` (Intel syntax):

 - mnemonics tell the CPU what to do
     - `mov` `add` `sub` `push` `pop` `call` `jmp`